outflanknl/regcertipy/README.md

 ## Getting started
 We prefer using the [uv package manager](https://docs.astral.sh/uv/), as it will automatically create a virtual environment for you.
-Alternatively, you can use `pip install regceritpy` within any other Python environment that you manage.
+Alternatively, you can use `pip install regcertipy` within any other Python environment that you manage.

 ```